ZackHolby/crypto-sentiment-webapp/README.md

 ### API calls
 - ##### CoinMarketCap
-    CoinMarketCap API calls are limited to 333 each day so a call will be scheduled for every 5 mins for market data
+    CoinMarketCap API calls are limited to 333 each day so a call will be scheduled for every 5 mins for market data using Azure Function pull

 - ##### Twitter
-    Twitter API calls will be ran synchronously with CoinMarketCap to scrape twitter and calculate sentiment based on coin you are searching for
+    Twitter API calls will be ran synchronously with search on web app to scrape twitter and calculate sentiment based on coin you are searching for